deathraylabs/exam_day_clock/README.md

 # exam_day_clock
-I like to display a large clock on the projector during in-class exams but don't really care for the sites that offer free presentation clocks online because they're usually too cluttered or have distracting advertisements.
-Additionally, I want a clock that indicates the amount of time remaining so students have a feeling for where they should be in their test at any given time.
+I like to display a large clock on the projector during in-class exams but don't really care for the sites that offer free presentation clocks online.
+The online clocks are usually too cluttered or have distracting advertisements and are inappropriate for exams.
+Additionally, I want a clock that indicates the amount of time remaining, that way students have a feeling for where they should be in their test at any given time.

 ## file descriptions:
 **HTML 5 analog clock example.html** — this is example javascript code I found using a google search but forgot to write down the reference link to.